AARP Life Insurance Review 2026: Is It Worth It for Seniors

 AARP Term Life Insurance Review

-Verdict: ❌ Not recommended for final expense or retirement planning
+Verdict: ❌ Not well-suited for final expense or long-term retirement planning

 On paper, AARP’s term life policy looks convenient — no exam, decent coverage limits.
 But here’s the catch: